EdLeckert/py-tmhi/README.md

 ### Turn off 2.4GHz WiFi

-Do not turn off WiFi unless you are connected to the gateway via a cable.
+Do not turn off WiFi unless you are connected to the gateway via a cable!

 Note that the gateway will reset and may lose communications for a minute or more.